Chad Smith, Mark Stewart, Tom Colicchio and More Headline Guitar Mash Concert, 11/11

-To spread the word and get perfect strangers making music together, Guitar Mash will hold its inaugural event at City Winery today November 11, 2012, 11:30am.
+To spread the word and get perfect strangers making music together, Guitar Mash will hold its inaugural event at City Winery on Sunday November 11, 2012, 11:30am.
 The centerpiece will be a mass jam led by musical director Mark Stewart and a selection of "star guitarists" backed by a band of New York's finest session players, featuring tunes participants can download and practice prior to the show.
 Guests will enjoy brunch, craft beers and cocktails.

 Participants will also have a unique opportunity to play a selection of "Dream Guitars," rare instruments from such esteemed makers as Martin, Gibson and Fender for a small fee.
 They will also get a chance to bid on signed instruments and guitar paraphernalia (such as an effects pedal signed by The Edge) as part of the Guitar Mash silent auction.